 Hours: There is between 5 and 7 hours riding a day, riding from village to village with breaks for rests and lunch.

 Pace and experience required: To join these rides you should be a reasonably experienced rider who is comfortable, secure and in control on a well schooled horse at a walk, trot and canter in open country and over varied terrain.
 You should also have a fairly good level of general and riding fitness.
 The pace on the rides is moderate overall but it varies each day with the going - one day particularly includes some steep ascents, descents and narrow trails to negotiate; other days are on more open going which allows faster riding.

-Accommodation on the rides is in a combination of Paradors and comfortable village hotels which are varied in style and character.
-All are clean, comfortable and chosen as far as possible for their character.
+Accommodation on the rides is in comfortable village and country hotels which are varied in style and character.
+All are chosen as far as possible for their character and / or setting.
 Rooms have private en suite bathroom with shower or bath and loo.
 Some nights are spent in the Parador of Gredos, an old hunting lodge built by King Alfonso XIII and now an imposing country hotel.
-Hotel rooms are twin bedded although single rooms can be arranged at a supplement.
+Hotel rooms are twin or double bedded although single rooms can be arranged at a supplement.
 Your luggage is transported from hotel to hotel by vehicle.
 Breakfast and dinner each day will be eaten at the hotels.
 Lunches are usually picnics out riding, at a table set up in the countryside.

 Itinerary in brief - Valleys of Gredos itinerary.
 Please enquire for other itineraries.

 |Day 1||You will be met at Madrid airport, usually at about 3 pm, and driven about 2 ½ hours to a small village in the Gredos mountains.
 Dinner and the night at the Parador of Gredos.|